Music piracy: Early 1900s: Sheet music and birth of sound recording

+New sound reproduction technologies, including player pianos and phonographs, presented novel economic and legal challenges for music copyright owners in the early 20th century.

 Music piracy was a widespread issue in the United States at the turn of the 20th century.
 New technologies like photolithography enabled infringers to make highly accurate, unauthorized copies of sheet music at low cost.
 This led to an asymmetry between pirates and music publishers, as enforcement of copyrights was expensive and often difficult.
 At a conference in New York City in 1905, music publisher George W. Furniss complained that, while pirates could print illicit copies quickly and for about $10–15, "it will cost several hundred dollars to capture a few pirated copies, with no chance of getting any relief from the individuals in that line of business."
 Furthermore, the high accuracy of photographic reproduction sometimes made it difficult for investigators to positively identify counterfeits.

 At the same time, advancements in sound recording and reproduction, like player pianos and phonographs, created new legal quandaries for music publishers and composers as well as the producers of sound recordings.
 Before the Copyright Act of 1909, the copyright in a musical composition only extended to visually perceptible copies like sheet music; whether mechanical reproductions were considered "copies" under the present law was in doubt.
 Indeed, in the Supreme Court case White-Smith Music Publishing Co. v.
 Apollo Co.
 (1908), the Apollo Company argued that paper piano rolls were parts of a machine and therefore in the scope of patent law, "and are not copyrightable merely because of incidentally being able to perform some part of the function of things copyrightable."
 The Court unanimously sided with Apollo, writing that the copyright law of the time only covered expressions of a work that could be seen by the naked eye.
 By contrast, the information on piano rolls and phonograph records could only be perceived with the aid of a machine.